jeremygeiss/otwwargames/Readme.md

-My personal notes going though [Over the Wire Wargames](https://overthewire.org/wargames/).
+My personal notes from going through [Over the Wire Wargames](https://overthewire.org/wargames/).
 Proceed at your own risk.